rucheese-builds/rag-app-ask-my-docs/README.md

 ### Step 1 — Tried RAGAS (industry standard)

 RAGAS is the most widely used LLM-as-judge evaluation framework for RAG systems.
-I implemented it first.
+I started here to benchmark both my retrieval and generation steps.

 **Result:** NaN scores across faithfulness, answer relevancy, and context precision when using local models (llama3.2, mistral).